Acne Scar Removal

 Fraxel Restore Dual® and Fraxel Repair® are two laser resurfacing treatments that help to smooth/reduce scars and wrinkles by creating trauma to the skin which then causes the skin to generate new, healthy skin tissue.
 The procedures are very effective, require a few days of downtime but have minimal side effects.
 It is a preferred method of treatment for Dr. Frank because patients can space the treatments over time and see significant improvements after each session.

 Silicone Microdroplets can be injected to fill acne scar depressions.
 Tiny amounts of non-reactive pure silicone are injected over time (a month is required between sessions to allow natural collagen formation) to rebuild volume and reach smooth skin surface.

 Dermapen is a new device which uses miniscule needles to create micro injuries to the impacted area.
 The treatment can break scar tissue and encourage the creation of new collagen and improved blood supply via fragmented delivery.
 This option is less aggressive than Fraxel and can be combined with other treatment options.
 On average five or six treatments are needed to remove acne scars and to improve your skin's texture and health.

 Dr. Frank is proud to offer proven, varied and cutting-edge treatment options for patients that are interested in acne scar removal.
 When you come to a cosmetic consultation with Dr. Frank in his NYC location, he will examine your skin, discuss your medical history and work on identifying the causes of your acne scars, their types as well as create a combination of treatments that will effectively improve the situation.
 During the consultation, Dr. Frank will walk you through the treatment process, explain what to expect as far as downtime.
 If you decide to follow his treatment suggestions, he will provide you with pre and post procedure instructions.
-If you have specific questions or to schedule a consultation please feel free to call the office of Dr. Paul Jarrod Frank at New York's 5th Avenue Dermatology Surgery and Laser Center at (212) 327-2919.
+If you have specific questions or to schedule a consultation please feel free to call our office at (212) 327-2919.